DIGNITY OF LABOUR

 equally, and no occupation is considered superior.

-Dignity of labour is the theory that variety of jobs have equal respect and that occupation is considered higher than the other.
-It also suggest that someone should not feel one job is better than another.
+Dignity of labours is the theory that a variety of jobs have equal respect and that occupation is considered higher than the other.
+It also suggests that someone should not feel one job is better than another.

-If your work provides for your living, you and your job should be respected by and all.
+If your work provides for your living, you and your job should be respected by all.

-Unfortunately, many in our company consider people who work in a manual job as inferior and hence even the people the people themselves doing these jobs develop an inferior complex.
+Unfortunately, many in our company consider people who work in a manual job as inferior and hence even the people themselves doing these jobs develop an inferior complex.

 This mentality should be changed and away with as it hampers the progress of the individuals as well as the country.

-Social reformers like Basava and Mahatma Gandi were prominent advocates of Dignity of labour
+Social reformers like Basava and Mahatma Gandi were prominent advocates of the Dignity of labour

 Ways to Truly Follow the Saying “Dignity of Labour”